2022 St. Louis Cardinals season

-The 2022 St. Louis Cardinals season was the 141st for the St. Louis Cardinals, a Major League Baseball (MLB) franchise in St. Louis, Missouri.
-It was the 131st season for the Cardinals in the National League (NL) and their 17th at Busch Stadium III.
+The 2022 St. Louis Cardinals season was the 141st for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
+It was the 131st season for the Cardinals in the National League and their 17th at Busch Stadium III.
 They were managed by first-year manager Oliver Marmol.
 The season saw the return of Albert Pujols, a former Cardinals star player.
 Pujols and longtime catcher Yadier Molina announced that the 2022 season would be their last.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

-The Cardinals won the National League Central division but they were upset in the Wild Card Series by the Philadelphia Phillies, losing in a two-game sweep.
+The Cardinals won the National League Central but they were upset in the NLWCS by the Philadelphia Phillies, losing in a two-game sweep.